Configuring Discovery Views for Primo VE

 The Search Operators list on the Advanced Search Configuration tab enables you to select which search profile slots display for each search operator.

-4. For the Equals exact phrase search operator only, select the Use "Equals exact phrase" for hypertext linking (for Title, Author and Subject only) checkbox if you want to use this operator instead of using the hypertext linking definitions for title, author, and subject links in the Details section of each record's full display.
+Updated for May 2024 - For the Equals exact phrase search operator only, select the Title, Author, and Subject checkboxes under the Use "Equals exact phrase" for hypertext linking for field if you want to use this operator instead of using the hypertext linking definitions for title, author, and subject links in the Details section of each record's full display.
+These checkboxes are enabled by default.
 For more details, see Configuring Hypertext Link Definitions for Primo VE.
-This checkbox is enabled by default.

 If this checkbox is cleared or the Equals exact phrase search operator is disabled, hypertext linking definitions are used.